catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - small improv: add the proper lasconvdate in the db
 - big feature: get the volume of the audio file and then compare against the rest or a norm -+ small improv: Any change of song in the list should also save :)
+-+ small feature: maindb apply save settings (as well as the rest of the screens)
+	- when opening new windows..save settings
 - medium feature: add DLCs into cache.psarc to speed up the game startup
 - small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
+- small feature: Dulpicate Management improv:checkbox if and of the + are diff..then add to title
+- small feature: Think about improving the Multitrack with Instr. list (more accurate but a little criptic)
+- big feature - For the tagging add the info to the Preview Image/Album Art
+- medium feature: when repacking the Retail songs Remove Bass DD
+- medium feature: add face for user gen previews

 Dulpicate Management improv:
-- checkbox if and of the + are diff..then add to title
+- add/implement option for add preview add packing
-- activate ignore the rest as per overrite
+- improve the error management so the tool does not crash -- Improve duplicate management for the beat it & smells fiasco -- activate ignore the rest as per overrite
-- Improve duplicate management for the beat it & smells fiasco -- alternate is not the latest+1 no
+-- audio preview button and is off for battouch already imported -- audio preview flag and is off for battouch already imported -- alternate is not the latest+1 no
 -- add audio/preview play
 -- add No Bass, no Lead, No Rhythm,No Drums, No Vocal, Only Bass, Only Lead, Only Rhythm, Only Drums, Only Vocal